The Martial Compendium 5E

 Requires: Any martial melee weapon.

 When you take the Attack Action, you can declare one of your attacks a Menacing Attack.
-On a hit, you add the superiority die to the attack's damage roll, and the target must make a Wisdom saving throw.
+On a hit, the target must make a Wisdom saving throw.
 On a failed save, it gains the Frightened condition until the end of your next turn.
 If the creature succeeds on its saving throw, it can't be Frightened again by your Menacing Attack for the next 24 hours.

 Parry